spencewine/baseball-card-bc/README.md

 ## Future Features

-* Create a block-chain display component fixed to right side that shows each block as they're added to the chain.
+* Create a block-chain display component fixed to right side that shows each block as its added to the chain.

 ## Contributors